‘Celebrating the Pioneers’ in Marietta

 Inspired by Pulitzer Prize-winning author David McCullough’s book The Pioneers, this exhibition explores the lives of a handful of the individuals mentioned in the novel and showcases some of their personal artifacts.

 Visitors can learn how the early foundations of Ohio were established and explore the history behind notable places and people, from the Coonskin Library to Gen. Rufus Putnam.
-Taking place in conjunction with the exhibition, the Pioneers & Paddlewheels Celebration on Aug.
-1 features historical re-enactors, music, storytellers and hands-on activities.
+(The Pioneers & Paddlewheels Celebration, which features historical re-enactors, music, storytellers and hands-on activities, has been rescheduled for Aug.
+7, 2021.)

 “If somebody has read The Pioneers and wants to take that experience to the next level, come to Campus Martius,” says museum historian Bill Reynolds.
 “If [you] have an interest in what became Ohio, the northwest territories, its people and objects, material culture — come to Campus Martius.
 You won’t find it anywhere else.”
 601 Second St., Marietta 45750, 740/373-3750, mariettamuseums.org/campus-martius